 Incense cedar: Though its branches may not be strong enough to support heavy ornaments, many customers like this foothill native for its wonderfully soft, brilliantly green leaves.
 Its woodsy fragrance will make you think of pencils and cedar chests.

 Norway spruce: This European native has a lovely fragrance, beautiful shape, and shiny, dark green needles.
 It needs lots of water to retain its needles.

 Noble fir: This has soft, bluish-green needles with silver tips.
 Its stiff horizontal branches are great for displaying heavy ornaments.
 It's got excellent needle retention.

 Fraser fir This fragrant tree is popular in Canada.
 Its soft, shiny needles are bright green on top and silver underneath.
 It has excellent needle retention.

-Nordmann's fir (or Caucasian fir): This has soft, shiny green needles and an beautiful conical shape.
+Nordmann fir : This has soft, shiny needles which are brilliant green on top and silver underneath.
+They have a beautiful conical shape.
 It has excellent needle retention.